anisha0612/Infinite-image-scroll/README.md

 This is website using Unsplash web API to get images and display them with infinite scroll.

 This responsive web app uses HTML, Materialize CSS , CSS and Javscript (also axios "get" request)

+Click on the image to get details of the image.